|"The Barefoot Executive" (1971).|

 Slacker comedies like "The Barefoot Executive" (1971) didn't start with "The Hangover" or even "Animal House."
-Here, we are darn near the birth of the genre, as Kurt Russel takes on his first huge role and gets assistance from some of the legends of comedy, led by Joe Flynn, John Ritter and even Wally Cox.
+In "The Barefoot Executive," we are darn near the birth of the genre, as Kurt Russell takes on his first huge role and gets assistance from some of the legends of comedy, led by Joe Flynn, John Ritter and even Wally Cox.
 There also are all sorts of other faces that you will recognize, including Harry Morgan of "MASH," Beulah Bondi (in an archive clip), and Bill Daily and Hayden Rorke of "I Dream of Genie."

 This is an absolutely hysterical junk-food movie if you are in the mood for that sort of thing.
 Kurt Russell stars as mail room worker Steven Post, who wants to get ahead at his TV Network but can't get his stuffy boss Mr. Wilbanks, played in inimitable fashion by the legendary Joe Flynn, to use any of his ideas (now, who would turn down a show idea called "Lincoln's Doctor's Dog," anyway?).
 But then he finds a way to make them all take him seriously....